jonalmeida/jonalmeida.github.com/_posts/2013-05-26-different-ways-to-implement-flags-in-bash.markdown

 fi
 {% endhighlight %}<br>

-Sure, that works.
-But not exactly for my needs since I have multiple flags to handle.
+Sure, that works, but not exactly for my needs since I have multiple flags to handle.
 Which lead me to getopts.
 Using getopts was a bit fancy, but when you realize how easy it is to implement you'll learn to love it.
 I'm not going to repeat what Ricardo Salveti has done quite well in his blog here, but after reading it, this was my implementation:
 {% highlight html %}
 #!/bin/bash